Ngulu Marga Yulga Uriny - Games Trail

 All traditional Aboriginal and Torres Strait Islander games have been sourced from Yulunga: Traditional Indigenous Games (Australian Sports Commission, 2009) and used with the permission of the Australian Sports Commission.

-The Australian Sport Commission and the Queensland Government acknowledges Ken Edwards for the extensive and thorough research undertaken to collate the Yulunga: Traditional Indigenous Games.
+Townsville City Council acknowledges Ken Edwards for the extensive and thorough research undertaken to collate the Yulunga: Traditional Indigenous Games.

 The Australian Sports Commission recognises the traditional owners of the games and activities that formed the basis of this resource.
-This resource is dedicated to all Australian Aboriginal and Torres Strait Islander people.
+This resource is dedicated to all Aboriginal and Torres Strait Islander people.